 Disney Plus’s ‘Boston Strangler’ follows the story of Loretta McLaughlin and Jean Cole, the investigative journalists for Record American who reported extensively on the Boston Strangler case.
 McLaughlin was the first to make a connection between the murders and, along with Cole, became involved in tracking down the killer.
 After thirteen women are killed, Albert DeSalvo confessed to being the murderer.
 But before that, he got F. Lee Bailey as his lawyer.

-In the film, Bailey’s involvement completely restructures the police and the prosecution’s approach toward the case.
+Now in the film, Bailey’s involvement completely restructures the police and the prosecution’s approach toward the case.
 The lawyer maneuvers things in such a way that despite DeSalvo’s confession, he is not convicted of the murders.
 While his role in the movie, played by Luke Kirby, is a small one, he makes a huge impact.
-If you want to find out more about him, we’ve got you covered.

 Who was F. Lee Bailey?

 Francis Lee Bailey was born in Waltham on June 10, 1933.
 His father was a newspaper advertiser, and his mother was a schoolteacher.
 In 1950, he enrolled at Harvard but left at the end of his sophomore year to join the military, where he trained as a Marine pilot.
 He also volunteered for the legal staff at Cherry Point Marine Corps Air Station in North Carolina.
 When he came back, he enrolled in Boston University and got his law degree in 1960.
 Before officially becoming a lawyer, he also opened a private detective agency and acquainted himself with the lie-detector test.